About Gas Emissions

 Waste valorisation is a common and necessary practice to treat, recycle and give a new value to waste coming from human and industrial activity.
 Incineration is a type of valorisation that offers safe results and advantages, which makes it ideal for municipal and industrial waste.
 Still, there are some concerns about Incineration, due to it being a partly unknown valorisation method and due to some suspicious practices carried out in the past.

-However, since European EU 2000/76/CE Directive from year 2000, waste incineration undergoes the strictest and more demanding controls.
+However, waste incineration undergoes the strictest and more demanding controls.
 As it is such a controlled valorisation method, it is an efficient solution for waste treatment, safe for people and the environment, and is very widely used in many countries.

 What advantages does Waste Incineration have?